 The WCB will use the following to assess your premiums:

-- Your actual gross payroll for the previous year\, and; - A payroll estimate for the current year\; - A list of all the contractors and subcontractors you hired during the previous year.
+- Your actual gross payroll for the previous year, and; - A payroll estimate for the current year;

-\The payroll figures for the previous and current year should be reported up to the maximum insurable wage per worker regardless of age for each year.
+The payroll figures for the previous and current year should be reported up to the maximum by Feb.
+28.